adjust/ios_sdk/README.md

 [AdjustIo userGeneratedRevenue:1.0];
 ```

 The parameter is supposed to be in Cents and will get rounded to one decimal point.
-If you want to differentiate between different kinds of revenue you can get different event tokens for each kind.
-Again, you need to ask us for event tokens that you can then use.
+If you want to differentiate between different kinds of revenue you can get different Event Tokens for each kind.
+Again, you need to create those Event Tokens in your dashboard at [adjust.io][].
 In that case you would make a call like this:

 ```objc
 [AdjustIo userGeneratedRevenue:1.0 forEvent:@"abc123"];